What follows is brief guidance for authors on how to prepare the submission of a manuscript to ST-OPEN.

 Aim: State the main objective of the study.

-Results: Provide the summary of key results, with the related statistics if applicable.
+Results: Summarize the main results of the study, with the relevant statistics if necessary.

-Conclusions: State the conclusions (not repeating the results!) of the main results.
+Conclusions: State the conclusions (not repeating the results!) from the main study findings.

 STRUCTURE OF THE MANUSCRIPT